AIImpactMission/hackathon_mar_2025/README.md

 > Note: This repository should make the start easier for you, but is not mandatory to use - feel free to use your own setup!

+> If you get stuck, feel free to call us in the slack channel any time! :)

 ## 1) Fork this repository